PoliticsPoliticsNational PoliticsElection 2024Voter Guide 2024

 Angelika Albaladejo

-Proposition 127 would ban the "trophy hunting" of mountain lions, bobcats and lynx in Colorado.
+Proposition 127 would ban the hunting of mountain lions, bobcats and lynx in Colorado.

 Exceptions to Proposition 127 include killing an animal to protect people and livestock, the accidental wounding of a cat, actions by authorized wildlife officers and scientific research activities.

-Check out the story below to hear what advocates have to say about the measure.
+Check out the story below to hear what people on both sides of the issue have to say about the measure.

 Politics